sampsyo/home/_drafts/adl.md

 ### Essential vs. Accidental Complexity in Accelerator Design

-Today's tools for developing accelerators, however, require rarefied expertise in hardware design.
-Two kinds of factors make accelerator design hard: there is *essential* complexity that is truly fundamental to the problem, and there is *accidental* complexity because the tools are bad.
+Two kinds of factors make accelerator design hard today: there is *essential* complexity that is truly fundamental to the problem, and there is *accidental* complexity because the tools are bad.
 Accelerator design shares fundamental challenges with high-performance software programming, such as understanding cost models and grappling with parallelism, and adds a few more, such as contending with clock cycles and the freedom to customize memory hierarchies.

 In an ideal world, the languages and tools for accelerator design would reflect those fundamental challenges---they would embrace the best techniques we have for high-performance and parallel software programming, and they would incrementally ratchet up the complexity to address the unique problems of hardware.

 <img src="{{site.base}}/media/adl/complexity1.png" class="img-responsive">